 • Cognitive Behavioural Therapy (CBT) • Group counselling • Family therapy • Medication-assisted treatment

-Centres often provide a structured daily routine with activities like exercise, meditation, and educational workshops.
+Centres often provide a structured daily routine with exercise, meditation, and educational workshops.
 The length of stay varies but typically ranges from 28 to 90 days.

 Aftercare planning is a crucial part of treatment.
-This may involve outpatient therapy, support groups, or 12-step programmes to support long-term recovery.
+This may involve outpatient therapy, support groups, or 12-step programmes for long-term recovery.

 Many people with alcohol addiction also face mental health challenges.
 Getting help for both issues at the same time is key for lasting recovery.